 This residency participates in the American Association of Veterinary Clinicians’ (AAVC) Veterinary Internship and Residency Matching Program (VIRMP) when a position is available.

 Information for International Applicants

-- Some programs require the TOFEL exam to qualify for a internship or residency position.
+- Some programs require the TOFEL exam to qualify for an internship or residency position.

 - Most foreign interns and residents are appointed to H-1B visas.

-- To ensure that a foreign national candidate has the H-1B visa at the start of their program the candidate will be asked to pay for the premium processing filing fee of $1,225 USD, if necessary.
+- To ensure that a foreign national candidate has the H-1B visa at the start of the program, the candidate will be asked to pay for the premium processing filing fee of $1,225 USD, if necessary.

-- Getting a visa takes between 4 and 6 months if the visa is expedited it takes approximately 15 business days.
+- Getting a visa takes between four and six months.
+If the visa is expedited, it takes approximately 15 business days.

-- Take the initial steps and apply for The Educational Commission for Foreign Veterinary Graduates (ECFVG) certification program is accepted by all state veterinary regulatory boards and the federal government as meeting, either in part or full, the educational prerequisite for licensure or certain types of employment, respectively.
+- Take the initial steps and apply for the Educational Commission for Foreign Veterinary Graduates (ECFVG) certification program, which is accepted by all state veterinary regulatory boards and the federal government as meeting, either in part or full, the educational prerequisite for licensure or certain types of employment, respectively.